 Department of Labour and Workforce Development staff are available to work with employers and employees throughout the province.

-CBDC NOBL - and the Department of Labour and Advanced Education have partnered to provide business owners and their employees with funded business training and development.
+CBDC NOBL - and the Department of Labour, Skills and Immigration have partnered to provide business owners and their employees with funded business training and development.
 Each course is 40 hours in length and held for four hours per week for ten consecutive weeks, with sessions taking place in each Spring, Fall and Winter.
-Upon completion of each course (minimum 80% attendance), participants will receive a Certificate from the Department of Labour and Advanced Education.
+Upon completion of each course (minimum 80% attendance), participants will receive a Certificate from the Department of Labour, Skills and Immigration.